Nelson Mandela World Human Rights Moot Court Competition 2019

 The 11th Nelson Mandela World Human Rights Moot Court Competition is due to be held from July 15-19, 2019, in Palais des Nations, in Geneva, Switzerland.
 In the preliminary rounds, students submit heads of argument for a hypothetical case, which are assessed by a panel of experts.

-The best 10 teams from each UN region are then invited to participate in the pre-final and final rounds of the Competition in Geneva.
-Here, teams have to argue the two sides of the hypothetical case, the Applicant and the Respondent, before a ‘bench’ of human rights experts.
-The two best teams proceed to the final round, which is presided over by judges from international courts and tribunals.
-The Competition will be held in English and French.
+The best 10 teams from each UN region are then invited to participate in the pre-final, quarter-final, semi- final and final rounds of the Competition in Geneva.
+Teams then have to argue the two sides of the hypothetical case, representing, alternatively, both the Applicant and the Respondent before a ‘bench’ of human rights experts.
+The eight best teams proceed to the quarter final rounds, which is presided over by judges from international courts and tribunals.

 - The Competition is open to undergraduate and master’s degree students from all institutions of tertiary education in the world;